njaldea/nil-clix/README.md

 # nil/clix

 This library is only intended to simplify arg parsing and allow nesting of sub commands.
-Internally uses `boost::program_options`.
+Internally uses ~~`boost::program_options`~~ `CLI11`.

 Simplification is done by limiting the touch points to the internal library and providing more concrete option types with very opinionated defaults.

+Each command will receive their own runner method which receives the parsed Options.

+This makes it simpler as options are scoped and does not need to leak to other subcommands.

 ## Objects

 ### `nil::clix::Node`

 Boost program options does not inherently support nesting of commands.
+CLI11 does, but complexity is a bit too much for me.
-This Node is simply a way to chain the commands.
+This Node is simpler way to chain the commands.

 | method                                        | decription                                                                |
 | --------------------------------------------- | ------------------------------------------------------------------------- |